Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Wordpad is open.
 Text reads "This is a file that I'll save using the SAVE AS command".

-Or the Save As comand.
+Or the Save As command.

 So why do we have two options for saving files?
 The answer is that you need the two options when you’re saving a file that already exists.
 That is to say, a file that already has a filename and location.

-The real difference between Save and Save As is when you’re editing a file that you’ve already got saved on your computer.
-When you’ve finished editing the file and you want to save the changes that you’ve made, you have two choices.
+When you’ve finished working on the file and you want to save the changes that you’ve made, you have two choices.

-You can either update your saved file to reflect the alterations that you’ve made.
-Or you could create a second file that contains the edits, whilst keeping the original file intact and unedited.
+Or you use Save As – to create a second file that contains the edits, whilst keeping the original file intact and unedited.

-To help me explain that, let’s suppose you’re working on a text document.
+As a simple example, suppose you’re working on a text document.

 You’ve already got it saved on your Desktop.